Tired of choosing between Windows or Mac? The best Chromebooks offer a third way

-Chromebooks occupy a unique section of the laptop market — they’re not quite as full-featured as typical notebooks running Windows 10 or MacOS, and instead they run the featherweight Chrome OS from Google.
+Chromebooks occupy a unique section of the laptop market.
+They’re not quite as full-featured as typical notebooks running Windows 10 or MacOS, and instead they run the featherweight Chrome OS from Google.
 They’re lighter, more portable, and generally have better battery life than their larger counterparts.
 These are notebooks for students, professionals, and anyone else who needs a laptop designed to spend more time on the go than on a desk.

 Nearly every major manufacturer offers their own spin on the Chromebook, and the market has never been more crowded.
-There’s a lot of options available that look similar at a glance, so we’ve narrowed things down for you by sorting through them all to pick three of our favorite Chromebooks.
+There’s a lot of options available that look similar at a glance, so we’ve narrowed things down for you by sorting through them all to pick three of the best Chromebooks.

 Our pick